You’re just one scroll away from finding the architecture portfolio template you’ve been looking for.

 Research the Company You’re Applying To

 You will hear this tip all the time, but only because it is super important.
 Do your research before applying to any job and tailor your application.
-Check out what skills they mention in the job advertisement, and mention them somewhere noticeable.
+Check out what architecture skills they mention in the job advertisement, and mention them somewhere noticeable.
 With your undergraduate architecture portfolio, you need to reflect the style of the company, i.e. if they are a very traditional architecture firm, a bright neon-colored website might not resonate with their values.

 Try to Find Your Own Style